nezaj/beginner-lifts/README.md

 * If completed all rounds, increase one more rep per round for next workout
 * Once you hit 20 reps per round, look into more advanced programming

-### Dumbell Overhead Press Progression
-* Breathe out going up, breathe in going down
-* Start with 20lbs in each hand
-* First workout do 3 sets of 6
-* Next workout do 6/7/6, then 7/7/7, 7/8/7, 8/8/8, 8/9/8, 9/9/9, 9/10/9, 10/10/10
-* Increase weight by 5lbs once you can do 3 sets of 10, Start cycle at 6/6/6
-* If you fail to do 3 sets, repeat next workout
-* If you fail 3 workouts in a row, deload 5lbs, continue at same reps as before (i.e. if failed at 35lbs 8/8/8, deload to 30lbs 8/8/8)
-* Once you hit 135lbs combined, look into more advanced programming

-### Crazy-Curls/Dips Progression
-* Superset these, do curls first and then right away do dips
-* Minimum 2 minute rest between supersets (so curls+dips and then rest)
-* Crazy-Curls:
-    * Start with 30lbs (EZ curl bar: 20lb, 5lbs each side)
-    * 3 parts to each set
-    * First, bottom to half-way up, breathe out going up, breathe-in going down
-    * Second, top to half-way down, breathe out going down, breathe-in going up
-    * Third, bottom to top, breathe out going up, breathe in going down
-    * First workout lifting at a certain weight do 3 sets of 6 for each part
-    * Second time do 6/7/6
-    * Third time do 7/7/7
-    * Repeat cycle, 7/8/7 -> 8/8/8 -> 8/9/8 -> 9/9/9 -> 9/10/9 -> 10/10/10
-    * Once you do 3 sets of 10, increase weight by 5lbs.
-Start cycle at 6/6/6
-    * Once you can do 3 sets of 100, look into more advanced programming
-* Dips:
-    * Breathe in going down, breathe out going up
-    * Start with 3 sets of 10
-    * Do this thrice, then increase to three sets of 11
-    * Work your way up to 3 sets of 30, look into more advanced programming

 ### Pull-ups Progression
 * Breathe out going up, breathe in going down
 * Minimum 2 minutes between sets